Global aviation stunned by Belarus jetliner diversion

-PARIS (Reuters) - The United Nations’ aviation agency said it was “strongly concerned” by the apparent forced landing of a Ryanair jetliner in Belarus, as global airlines called for an investigation into Sunday’s rare incident.
+The United Nations' aviation agency said it was "strongly concerned" by the apparent forced landing of a Ryanair (RYA.I) jetliner in Belarus, as global airlines called for an investigation into Sunday's rare incident. read more

 The UN's International Civil Aviation Organization (ICAO) said the incident may have contravened a core aviation treaty, part of the international order created after World War Two.